arialhamed/arialhamed.github.io/_posts/apk/2021-04-18-scribblenauts-unlimited.md

 paid: true
 ---

 > _"The award-winning, best-selling puzzle game franchise Scribblenauts is back!
 Imagine Anything.
-Explore Everything." - <a href="https://play.google.com/store/apps/details?id=com.wb.goog.scribblenauts3" target="_blank">Play Store</a>_
+Explore Everything." - <a href="https://play.google.com/store/apps/details?id=com.wb.goog.scribblenauts3">Play Store</a>_

 I actually bought this a long while ago, using those voucher-type cards that you can buy from convenience stores.